Foxcapades/d-dsv/README.md

 # D-DSV

-Toy implementation of a simplistic delimiter separated value parser library in
+Toy implementation of a simplistic csv/tsv/*sv separated value parser library in
 D.  Made for the purpose of getting familiar with D as a language.

 ## Usage